HermanL02/k2-release/README.md

 Withdraw Authority: <pubkey>
 ```

-If you see a value in "Activating Stake" then you should be successfully voting within 24 hours
+If you see a value in “Activating Stake” then you should be successfully voting within 24 hours